 It can be very hard and discouraging to lose a lot of weight, but keep in mind that even losing a small amount of weight can bring health benefits.
 For example, if you weigh 200 pounds, a small weight loss of 15 -20 pounds can improve your blood pressure, lower your blood sugar levels, and possibly lower your cholesterol.

 Many people do not eat the minimum recommended two and a half cups a day of vegetables and fruits.

-Each year, the Allegheny County Health Department cultivates a comprehensive list of farmers markets in Allegheny County as part of its Women, Infants & Children (WIC) Farmers Market Nutrition Program.
+Each year, the health department cultivates a comprehensive list of farmers markets in our county as part of its Women, Infants & Children (WIC) Farmers Market Nutrition Program.
 Visit ACHD’s List of Farmer’s Markets.